AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 a non-binding association recommendation within the meaning of §§ 31ff of the Cartel Act,

-§ Section 6 Provision of alternative accommodation
+§ 6 Provision of alternative accommodation

 (1) The accommodation provider may provide the guest with adequate alternative accommodation